 Before you begin, you can bow to each of the 4 directions to connect with the universe.
 Or set an intention or devote your meditation to a God, Goddess, friend or cause.

 Start by finding a comfortable seat.
 Cross your legs or try to lotus position.
-Also, you can sit in a chair or lay down if you prefer.
+Also, you can sit in a chair, sit on a meditation cushion or bolster or lay down if you prefer.
 It’s your meditation, so find what works for you.
 Just be sure you can stay aware– you don’t want to be so comfortable that you may lose focus or fall asleep.
 Hold your mala at the guru bead (the big one) between your thumb and middle or ring finger (the pointer finger is associated with the ego, which is undesirable).
 As your meditation progresses, you will move the beads through your fingers one at a time.

 You can associate the beads to your breath- inhale and exhale.
 (Or try kumbhaka: add a pause in between your inhale and exhale by retaining your breath for a couple of counts.
 To start, try inhaling for 4 breaths, retaining for 2 and exhaling for 4).